Antoni Wysocki: Biography

-The participation in the Greater Poland Uprising
+Participation in the Greater Poland Uprising

 A month before the outbreak of the Greater Poland Uprising, Wysocki took part in the first session of Polska Komenda Straży Obywatelskiej (Polish Civic Guard Headquarters) in Poznań.
 In anticipation of the beginning of the fights, he was nominated the military commander of the Poznań-Wilda district.

 On December 27, 1918, Wysocki led the 100-men military campaign from wildecka kompania Straży Ludowej (Wilda's People's Guard).
 His contingent was the first to reach the Bazar Hotel.
 Afterwards, he participated in the seizure of the sappers’ barracks in Wilda.

 On January 6, 1919, he took part in the seizure of the airbase in Ławica in Poznań.

 Activity after the Greater Poland Uprising

 In April 1919, when the Greater Poland Uprising was over, Wysocki was nominated to the commander of II baon Straży Ludowej (The Second Contingent of the People's Guard).
 Following the organizational changes, he moved to Obrona Krajowa (Domestic Defense).
 In June, he was nominated to the rank of second lieutenant.
 In the years 1919-1922 he served in the second contingent of the Domestic Defense and later formations of this contingent.

 Between 20 and 25 August 1920 he participated in the Second Silesian Uprising.

 On March 5, 1921, he was nominated to lieutenant.

 Between May 3 and July 5, 1921, he participated in the Third Silesian Uprising.

 In 1935 he was a junior department- officer in the department of control in the Greater Poland Military Museum in Poznań.
 He was a deputy director of Karol Marcinkowski and a very active member of the Greater Poland Uprising veterans’ organizations.
 He published Zarys historii Towarzystw Powstańców (‘The Outline of the History of Insurgents Associations”) in Jednodniówka Powstańca Wielkopolskiego (The Insurgents Magazine).
 He also stayed in touch with Poznań scouting.
 In August 1935, he chaired the annual ceremony of the Insurgents and Soldiers Association.
 He gave a speech about the heroic fights of the Polish Army against Bolsheviks.